EECS150/project_skeleton_fa21/spec/checkpoint4.md

 ## Testing

-To run all testbenches (except `synth_tb.vpd` since it's not required), use `python3 run_all_sims.py`.
+To run all testbenches (except `synth_tb.vpd` since it's not required), use `./run_all_sims`.
 The program will print out `All tests passed!` if everything passes, and will exit after the first failed test if otherwise.
 The logs for all simulation output are stored in the `test_results` folder.

 If you have written any custom testbenches, feel free to add it to the script as well!

+You can pass `--simulator iverilog` to `run_all_sims` to run the tests using Icarus Verilog.